 You may need to visit the salon every now and then for regular trims and conditioning treatments to keep your hair healthy.
 There are also other hair treatments you can buy, such as restorative masks, that recover the integrity of your hair.

 Additionally, you’ll need to adjust your hair care routine.
 Only use shampoos and conditioner that is protein-rich and sulfate-free to meet your hydration needs.
 If you’re someone who frequently styles hair with a hot tool, always apply heat-protectant beforehand.
 Check our article about the best shampoo for bleached hair.

 Every hair type responds to bleach differently

-The harsh truth about bleaching is that your hair will certainly be out of the texture.
+The harsh truth about bleaching is that your hair will certainly be out of texture.
 Most commonly, fine hair will become rough and thicker.
 If you got curly hair, bleach will revert the wave pattern.
 If you want to protect or recover the texture of your hair, leave-in treatments help strengthen damaged protein and ward off breakage.

-You can always perform the strand test to determine if the product or bleaching in general, is something that you can commit.
+You can always perform the strand test to determine if the product or bleaching in general, is something that you can commit to.
 The technique involves dabbing the formula onto a little portion of your hair and letting it sit for about five minutes.
 Repeat until your satisfied with the shade.
 When you still have questions or concerns, consult with your colorist.

 And The Best Bleach for Dark Hair is…